 "Building back doors into encryption is not the way we are going to solve those issues," she said.

 The FBI didn't exactly say "challenge accepted," but on the same day that Horvath said this, the agency put Apple back under precisely the same pressure it had before.
 This time it was in response to December 2019's shootings in Pensacola, Florida, and the FBI wrote to Apple asking it to unlock a gunman's two iPhones.

 Expectedly, that one was not sorted out by the end of the month.
-It will likely not be a tale fully told in 2020.
+Or the year.

 Whereas the discovery that Apple was using your location data even after you said no, that did get fixed quickly.
 It was found that the ultra-wideband chip was periodically checking location data and Apple added an off switch in the next iOS update.